jacopoMauro/dm874/final_project/autograder.md

   part of the system since potentially the code of the students is non trusted),
 * provide user stories to explain how the system is intended to be use
 * provide minimal documentation to deploy and run the system
+* possibility to deploy on multi-clouds is a plus